coreos/docs/running-coreos/bare-metal/installing-to-disk/index.md

       <pre>coreos-install -d /dev/sda -C beta</pre>
     </div>
     <div class="tab-pane active" id="stable-create">
-      <p>TThe Stable channel should be used by production clusters.
+      <p>The Stable channel should be used by production clusters.
 Versions of CoreOS are battle-tested within the Beta and Alpha channels before being promoted.
 Current version is CoreOS {{site.stable-channel}}.</p>
       <p>If you want to ensure you are installing the latest stable version, use the <code>-C</code> option:</p>
       <pre>coreos-install -d /dev/sda -C stable</pre>
     </div>